mhagstrand/slate/source/includes/_api_CRUD_orders.md

     *   Awaiting Shipment
     *   Completed
     *   Awaiting Fulfillment
-*   BigCommerce considers all statuses other than the above to be of the unpaid type, except `**Refunded**`, which is considered neither paid or unpaid.
-Orders created using the `**POST**` method that include a status of the paid type result in the submission of tax documents to Avalara.
+*   BigCommerce considers all statuses other than the above to be of the unpaid type, except `Refunded`, which is considered neither paid or unpaid.
+Orders that are created using the `POST` method, and include a status of the paid type, cause the submission of tax documents to Avalara.

 ```curl
 {